muhammadmateen027/music_factory_personal/README.md

 ![coverage][state_management] ![coverage][bloc_version] ![coverage][override_bloc_version]

-- We have used `BLoC's 7.0.0` version as State management library.
+- Thir project is using `BLoC's 7.0.0` version as State management library.
 But as `Bloc` team is working on [newer version](https://github.com/felangel/bloc/tree/feat/replace-mapEventToState-with-on%3CE%3E) that will help to remove boilerplate of writing `mapEventsToSate` and bloc will look like this:
   ```dart